JJVillasis/CPSC-440-Blackjack/README.md

 # CPSC 440: Blackjack
-Play a game of Blackjack by pressing a series of buttons
+With a Raspberry Pi, play a game of Blackjack by pressing a series of buttons.